Skip to content

 Photo by SELCO

-Meanwhile, the efficiency of distributed cold storage units powered by solar saves energy, supporting SELCO’s intertwined goals of delivering what people need from a development perspective while also advancing a just energy transition.
+Meanwhile, the approach saves energy, supporting SELCO’s intertwined goals of delivering what people need from a development perspective while also advancing a just energy transition.
 Waverley Street’s Quinn Daly spoke with Rachita Misra, SELCO’s Associate Director of Knowledge and Advocacy, to learn more about SELCO’s work.

 Quinn Daly: I know you've been at SELCO for close to a decade.
 So how did you come into this work?